networknt/light-doc/content/en/tool/light-codegen/eventuate-generator.md

 ```

-For initialize the eventuate based the API service, the config value `overwriteEventuateModule` should be set as `true`.
+To initialize the eventuate based the API service, the config value `overwriteEventuateModule` should be set as `true`.
-The the light-codegen eventuate generator will generate the eventuate rest API project with the following modules:
+The light-codegen eventuate generator will generate the eventuate rest API project with the following modules:

 -- **common module**:      Shared components module which will be used on both  command side service module and  query side service module.
 Normally, it includes events definition and data module for rest API